mankenavenkatesh/Language-Agnosticism/README.md

 ## Language Agnoistic
 - Should be able to code in various programming languages.
+- This repo contains branches for every language.
-- Same Problem Implemented in Different Programming Languages.
+- Same Problem is Implemented in Different Programming Languages in their respective branches.

 Every branch will have folders With implementations like
 1. Language Basics